oluuiss/oluuiss/README.md

 <h1>🌴 About me</h1>
-I'm Luis Gustavo, a passionate software developer and tech enthusiast.
+I'm Luis, a passionate software developer and tech enthusiast.
 I am open to new opportunities in the technology sector!
 Furthermore, I'am studying Computer Engineering at Unifev College, in Votuporanga - SP, Brazil.

 <h1>🛠️ Experience</h1>